WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 We don't really need to create a module here but it makes sense to use one if you open up more namespaces and don't want to pollute your notebook scope with the extra `open` statements.
 We can access the `Formatter` class because .NET interactive loads a couple of assemblies in the background (as I mentioned before).
 We can use it to set the preferred MIME type for the type we wish to format.
 I think about it like I would about content type negotiation in a web context: .NET interactive gets the request to display a value, looks at its type, checks its default MIME type and selects the fitting formatter for the MIME type.
 You have to force its hand sometimes when a preexisting formatter would have the greater precedence, that's why I explicitly set the preferred MIME type.

 Now that we specified, that `GiftBasket` values should be formatted as plaintext we can register a formatter.
 The `Register` method offers a bunch of different overloads.
-Currently - as of writing this - they aren't really documented so I basically roll with the ones, that work for my usecases and are convenient to use.
+Currently - as of writing this - they aren't really documented so I basically roll with the ones, that work for my use cases and are convenient to use.
 The easiest version I've found so far is the one which takes an `Action<'T, TextWriter>` delegate where `'T` would be the type you want to format.
 In most cases we are totally fine by not explicitly creating the action delegate and defaulting to the much nicer F# lambda expression.
 I had problems with type inferences in some edge cases, though, so your mileage may vary 🤷‍♂️ Just remember, that you can always be more implicit in F# if you really need to and you'll be fine 👍

 With the new formatter in place we can try out to display the different `GiftBasket` values again.